SkylineCommunications/dataminer-docs/release-notes/Code_Libraries/Skyline.DataMiner.Core/Skyline.DataMiner.Core.DataMinerSystem/Skyline_DataMiner_Core_DataMinerSystem_Range_1.1.md

 ### 1.1.1.3

-#### New Feature - Partial Table Support for QueryData method in DmsTable class
+#### New feature - Partial table support for QueryData method in DmsTable class

-QueryData method in DMSTable can be used to retrieve very specific table data using column filters.
-Those filters were changed into interfaces.
+The *QueryData* method in the DMSTable class can be used to retrieve very specific table data using column filters.
+Those filters have been changed into interfaces.

-QueryData now also support retrieving & filtering data from partial tables
+*QueryData* now also supports retrieving and filtering data from partial tables.

-#### Fix - Partial Table Support for Table Monitors
+#### Fix - Partial table support for table monitors

-Monitors on partial tables would only work for the first page.
+Up to now, monitors on partial tables only worked for the first page.

-This was changed so that you can now monitor value changes on all pages of a partial table.
+This has been changed so that you can now monitor value changes on all pages of a partial table.

 > [!NOTE]
-> Monitoring on value changes of a partial table requires a lot of extra computation power in the background.
-So there is a drop in scalability and performance when monitoring partial tables.
-> It should be ok to monitor a few of them, but benchmarking shows that setting up 20 monitors to a partial table will limit it's ability to handle 'burst' event (value changes every 100ms) to around 300 events before needing > 5 seconds to handle an event.
-This compared to 1400 events before the same occurs on non-partial tables.
+> Monitoring on value changes of a partial table requires a lot of extra computing power in the background, so there is a drop in scalability and performance when monitoring partial tables.
+It should be OK to monitor a few of them, but benchmarking shows that setting up 20 monitors for a partial table will limit the ability to handle "burst" events (value changes every 100 ms) to around 300 events before more than 5 seconds are needed to handle an event (this compared to 1400 events before the same occurs on non-partial tables).

-#### New Feature - Migrated GetParameters and SetParameters from the Community Utility Library
+#### New feature - Migrated GetParameters and SetParameters from the Community Utility Library

-You can retrieve the LocalElement from IDms and from there you can now perform a special GetParameters that retrieves multiple parameters and converts them into their given types.
-This can be done on both stand-alone parameters and on columns of tables
+When you retrieve the local element from IDms, you can now perform a special *GetParameters* call that retrieves multiple parameters and converts them into their given types.
+This can be done for both standalone parameters and column parameters.

-You can retrieve the LocalElement from IDms and from there you can now perform a special SetParameters that allow you to group together SetParameterRequest objects or provide a Dictionary of parameter ids and values to perform a single call.
+When you retrieve the local element from IDms, you can now also perform a special *SetParameters* call that allows you to group together *SetParameterRequest* objects or provide a dictionary of parameter IDs and values to perform a single call.

-#### New Feature - AutomationScript execution enhanced with Async execution and additional runflags
+#### New feature - Automation script execution enhanced with async execution and additional run flags

-You are now able to trigger an execution of an AutomationScript asyncronously.
-You are now able to provide several different *Run Options* similar to the options you get when triggering a script maually. (e.g. LockElements, CheckSets, WaitWhenLocked, ...)
+You can now trigger the execution of an Automation script asynchronously.
+In addition, you can provide several different run options similar to the options you get when triggering a script manually (e.g. LockElements, CheckSets, WaitWhenLocked, etc.).

 ### 1.1.1.2